ay-lab/fithic/README.md

 [![Anaconda-Server Badge](https://anaconda.org/bioconda/fithic/badges/downloads.svg)](https://anaconda.org/bioconda/fithic)
 [![Anaconda-Server Badge](https://anaconda.org/bioconda/fithic/badges/license.svg)](https://anaconda.org/bioconda/fithic)

-Fit-Hi-C is a tool for assigning statistical confidence estimates to chromosomal contact maps produced by genome architecture assays.

 Fit-Hi-C was initially developed by Ferhat Ay, Timothy Bailey, and William Noble January 19th, 2014.
 It is currently maintained and updated by Ferhat Ay (ferhatay@lji<span></span>&#46;org) and Arya Kaul (akaul@lji<span></span>&#46;org) at the [Ay Lab](http://www.lji.org/faculty-research/labs/ay/#overview) in the La Jolla Institute for Allergy and Immunology.

 Please use the [Google Group](https://groups.google.com/forum/#!forum/fithic) for discussions/bug reports/analysis questions.
 Sending an email to fithic@googlegroups<span></span>&#46;com will also post directly to the Group.